atrioinc/multi-cri/README.md

       --network-bin-dir string           The directory for putting network binaries. (default "/opt/cni/bin") --network-conf-dir string          The directory for putting network plugin configuration files. (default "/etc/cni/net.d")
       --remote-runtime-endpoints         Remote runtime endpoints to support RuntimeClass.
 Add several by separating with comma. (default "default:/var/run/dockershim.sock")
       --resources-cache-path string      Path where image, container and sandbox information will be stored.
-It will also be the image pool path (default "/root/.cri-babelfish/")
+It will also be the image pool path (default "/root/.multi-cri/")
-      --root-dir string                  Root directory path for cri-babelfish managed files (metadata checkpoint etc). (default "/var/lib/cri-babelfish")
+      --root-dir string                  Root directory path for multi-cri managed files (metadata checkpoint etc). (default "/var/lib/multi-cri")
-      --sandbox-image string             The image used by sandbox container. (default "gcr.io/google_containers/pause:3.0") --socket-path string               Path to the socket which cri-babelfish serves on. (default "/var/run/babelfish.sock")
-      --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) --stream-addr string               The ip address streaming server is listening on.
+      --sandbox-image string             The image used by sandbox container. (default "gcr.io/google_containers/pause:3.0") --socket-path string               Path to the socket which multi-cri serves on. (default "/var/run/multicri.sock") --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) --stream-addr string               The ip address streaming server is listening on.
 Default host interface is used if this is empty.
       --stream-port string               The port streaming server is listening on. (default "10010")

 ## Network Namespace
-CRI-Babelfish allows to configure pod network namespace by using CNI.
+Multi-cri allows to configure pod network namespace by using CNI.
 It can be enabled by using `--enable-pod-network`.

 ## Network Namespace
 Pod and container metadata can be persistent in disk by enabling it by using `--enable-pod-persistence`.